How are you and the sex workers in your country responding to the COVID-19 pandemic?

 - Which countries and/or regions are you focused on in terms of mobilising support for the work that you do?

 We do not have specific regions to receive funds and our door is open to all regional parts of the world as long as the funds are to help promoting the lives of female sex workers.

 - Have you or any person in your organization or country attended the Sex Workers Academy Africa (SWAA)?
 If yes, what is the impact in advocacy and movement building in your country?

-- What organizations are you currently involved in and what are the priority areas that these organizations work in?
+- What organisations are you currently involved in and what are the priority areas that these organisations work in?
 Tell us a bit about your activism/work specifically.

 - What were the biggest events or challenges you’ve worked on in the past?

 In the past years sex workers were unlawfully detained by police when doing sex work and were charged for being rogue and night vagabond.
 They experienced a lot of human rights violation by the police when in custody.
 This abolished my organization for fighting against these violations.